hvac/hvac/docs/usage/secrets_engines/database.rst

 :py:meth:`hvac.api.secrets_engines.Database.reset_connection`

-Closes a connection and its underlying plugin and restarts it with the configuration stored
+Closes a connection and its underlying plugin and restarts it with the configuration stored:

 .. code:: python